EasyJet: Cabin and onboard services

-The airline's main fleet, comprising Airbus A319, A320, A320neo and A321neo aircraft, carry up to 156, 186, 188 and 235 passengers, respectively, depending on the layout.
+The airline's main fleet, consisting of Airbus A319, A320, A320neo and A321neo aircraft, carry up to 156, 180, 186 and 235 passengers, respectively, depending on the layout.
 An Airbus A319 carries 156 passengers in a single-class configuration, but as the airline does not serve meals on its shorter flights, it opted for smaller galleys and had a lavatory installed in unused space at the rear of the aircraft.
 The space saved by having smaller galleys allowed for the installation of 156 seats.
 Due to this seating arrangement, to satisfy safety requirements, the airline's Airbus A319 aircraft have two pairs of over-wing exits, instead of the standard one-pair configuration found on most Airbus A319 aircraft.

 EasyJet does not provide complimentary meals or drinks on its flights (except for some occasional charter flights operated by the airline).
-Passengers may purchase items on board from the "Eat Drink Shop" buy on board programme.
-Onboard sales are an important part of the airline's ancillary revenue; gifts such as fragrances, cosmetics, gadgets as well as duty-free cigarettes, rolling tobacco and a large selection of spirits.
-The airline's monthly inflight magazine is called The Traveller.
+Passengers may purchase items on board from the "CAFE.
+SHOP" buy on board programme.

 The airline had previously provided in-flight entertainment (IFE) in some aircraft, such as the ex-GB Airways fleet, using drop-down screens on some Airbus aircraft; by 2018, all use of IFE had been discontinued.
-The airline offers headphones for purchase, along with a travel pillow and eyeshades, subject to stock.
+The airline offers headphones for purchase alongside power banks for passengers to charge their own devices.
 During 2017, 'Air Time' was introduced on some EasyJet Switzerland flights, which enables passengers to connect to watch a selection of films and read books through an on-board WiFi network; this service is provided by Rakuten.

 Frequent flyer, business travel and loyalty products

 Three distinct loyalty products are offered, tailored towards business and frequent flyers.
 These are Flexi Fare, EasyJet Plus and a new frequent traveller loyalty programme called Flight Club.
 Flexi Fare is a type of ticket that is usually more expensive than the regular fare and comparable to a business ticket with other airlines.
 This ticket offers additional flexibility, including unlimited free date changes within a set period, free route changes, complimentary checked baggage (1x20 kg), an increased carry-on baggage allowance, and a £7.50 on-board refreshment voucher.

 EasyJet Plus is an annual subscription product targeted at frequent flyers, both business and leisure.
 This service offers free allocated seating (including extra legroom), priority check-in, fast-track security, speedy boarding and extra cabin baggage.
 The airline's loyalty programme is called Flight Club.